 Under inflated tires cause more resistance to travel, and they force the engine to work harder.
 Most people know this but still don't do anything about it.
 Even cars with tire pressure monitors can still have inflation 5psi below maximum with out turning on the dash light.

-Get the max air pressure in there by first letting the tires cool down before checking their pressure.
-Car manufacturers are required to place a label in the car stating the correct tire pressure.
-The label may be found on the edge of the door or doorjamb, in the glove box, or on the inside of the gas Compartment cover.
+Get the max air pressure in there by first letting the tires cool down before checking the pressure.
+Car makers are required to place a label in the car stating the correct tire pressure.
+The label may be found on the edge of the door or doorjamb, in the glove box, or on the inside of the gas compartment cover.

 Share this page with friends looking to save some gas.

 This next link takes you back to the main page for increasing your fuel efficiency.
 Find more ways to increase fuel economy.